cwyse/wysechoice-wiki/home/network_applications4.md

 ### Initial Setup
 Download the QPKG from https://www.qnapclub.eu/en/qpkg/466.
 Log in as an administrator to the QNAP machine.
 Open the *App Center* and click the *+* next to the :gear: icon in the upper right.
 This will open an *Install Manually* dialog box.
 Browse to the QPKG file that you downloaded and click the Install button.

-### Configuration

-#### Client Endpoints
-The localhost endpoint is automatically enabled.
-Remote hosts need to have their Docker API enabled.
-An excerpt from "[How do I enable the remote API for dockerd](https://success.mirantis.com/article/how-do-i-enable-the-remote-api-for-dockerd)" is given below: